Anthony Vasquez: Arizona Diamondbacks

 On February 23, 2018, Vasquez signed a minor league deal with the Arizona Diamondbacks.
-He was released by the organization on August 2, 2018.
+He was released by the organization on August 2.

 Sultanes de Monterrey

 On August 17, 2018, Vasquez signed with the Sultanes de Monterrey of the Mexican League.
 On January 16, 2019, Vasquez signed a minor league deal with the Diamondbacks.
 He was released on July 25.

-Days later, on July 30, 2019, Vasquez again signed with the Sultanes de Monterrey of the Mexican League.

-After the 2019 season, he played for Tomateros de Culiacán of the Mexican Pacific League(LVMP).
+Days later, on July 30, Vasquez again signed with the Sultanes de Monterrey.
+After the regular season, he played for Tomateros de Culiacán of the Mexican Pacific League(LVMP).
 He has also played for Mexico in the 2020 Caribbean Series.

 Vasquez did not play any LMB games in 2020 due to cancellation of the LMB season during the COVID-19 pandemic.
-In July 2020, Vasquez signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift four-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In July 2020, Vasquez signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League, a makeshift four-team independent league created as a result of the COVID-19 pandemic.
 He was subsequently named to the league's All-Star team.
 After the 2020 season, Vasquez played for Tomateros of the LVMP.
 He also again played for Mexico in the 2021 Caribbean Series.